microsoft/autogen/website/docs/Getting-Started.md

 <!-- ### Welcome to AutoGen, a library for enabling Next-Gen LLM Applications via Multi-Agent Conversation Framework! -->

-AutoGen is a programming framework for agentic AI.
+AutoGen is an open-source programming framework for agentic AI.
 It enables development of LLM applications using multiple agents that can converse with each other to solve tasks.
 AutoGen agents are customizable, conversable, and seamlessly allow human participation.
 They can operate in various modes that employ combinations of LLMs, human inputs, and tools.

 ![AutoGen Overview](/img/autogen_agentchat.png)